 2.Schwartz GJ and Work DF.
 Measurement and estimation of GFR in children and adolescents.
 Clin J Am Soc Nephrol.
 2009; 4 (11): 1832-43.

 At this time, all laboratories should be using creatinine methods calibrated to be IDMS traceable.
 In the US and other countries, nearly all methods from the major global manufacturers now have calibration traceable to an IDMS reference measurement procedure.
 Consequently, the older equations for estimating glomerular filtration rate (GFR) in children and infants are no longer valid.
-Blood, serum, and plasma creatinine values will generally be lower for methods that have been calibrated to be traceable to an isotope dilution mass spectroscopy (IDMS) reference-measurement procedure causing estimates of GFR to be too high.
+Blood, serum, and plasma creatinine values will generally be lower for methods that have been calibrated to be traceable to IDMS reference-measurement procedure causing estimates of GFR to be too high.

 Below you will find information on the following topics as they relate to estimating GFR for children: